whtahy/leetcode/README.md

 # LeetCode

-Problems and solutions available at: https://leetcode.com/problemset/all/
+Problems and solutions available at https://leetcode.com/problemset/all/

 Thanks to [Stefan Pochmann](https://leetcode.com/StefanPochmann/) and the entire leetcode community for sharing their solutions!